Developing Public Awareness of the CCTS

-In July 2009 the CCTS Board of Directors approved the first “public awareness” plan, known as “Developing Public Awareness of CCTS”.
-The plan included a suite of activities to which the participating telecommunications service providers committed themselves, all designed to ensure that customers were made aware of CCTS and the independent dispute resolution service that we offer.
+In July 2009 the CCTS Board of Directors approved the first “public awareness” plan, known as “Developing Public Awareness of the CCTS”.
+The plan included a suite of activities to which the participating telecommunications and television service providers committed themselves, all designed to ensure that customers were made aware of the CCTS and the independent dispute resolution service that we offer.

 The full text of the amended Plan is set out below.

 Those service providers that publish “white pages” directories will, in future editions of those directories, insert a reference to the CCTS.

 - The size and specific placement of this reference will be left to the discretion of the provider, but the Participating Service Providers agree that the notice will be reasonably prominent relative to other notices of a similar nature and placed in a logical manner in a location where a customer with a potential complaint is likely to find it.
 Generally, the logical placement would be in the section of the introductory pages of the white pages addressing comments, concerns and complaints.
 By way of example, the notice will be similar in prominence to the references on page 10 of the local Ottawa directory to the Bell Executive Office of Customer Relations and the CRTC (see attached).

 - The text of the notice will be as follows:

 Commission for Complaints for Telecom-television Services (CCTS) The CCTS is an independent agency whose mandate is to resolve complaints of individual and small business customers about their telecommunications and television services.
 If you have a complaint about your telephone, wireless, or Internet service, you must first try to resolve it directly with your service provider.
 If you have done so and have been unable to reach a satisfactory resolution, the CCTS may be able to help you, free of charge.
 To learn more about the CCTS, you may visit its website at www.ccts-cprst.ca or call toll-free at 1-888-221-1687.